logo

 New Cat-Fox Species Has Been Officially Identified In France

-In the northern area of the Mediterranean Island of Corsica, France approximately 16 creatures roam elusively, looking similar to larger-than-average domesticated cats and recently they've gone from myth and legend to an officially recognized species of animal, rather adorably called "chat-renard," or cat-fox.
+In the northern area of the Mediterranean island of Corsica, France, approximately 16 creatures roam elusively, resembling larger-than-average domesticated cats.
+Recently, they have transitioned from myth and legend to an officially recognized species of animal, rather adorably called "chat-renard," or cat-fox.

 [ADVERTISEMENT]

-From head to tail, the critters that resemble our beloved domesticated cats measure 90cm (35in,) and it's features include "very wide ears," short whiskers, and "highly developed" canine teeth.
-Not only that, but their unique fur reminds local scientists of a fox, with a dense-silky coat, stripes on the front legs, very dark hind legs and a russet stomach.
-As well, the cat-fox's tail usually has rings, anywhere from 2 to 4, and a black tip.
+From head to tail, these critters, which resemble our beloved domesticated cats, measure 90 cm (35 in).
+Their features include "very wide ears," short whiskers, and "highly developed" canine teeth.
+Not only that, but their unique fur reminds local scientists of a fox, with a dense, silky coat, stripes on the front legs, very dark hind legs, and a russet stomach.
+Additionally, the cat-fox's tail usually has rings, ranging from 2 to 4, and a black tip.

 [ADVERTISEMENT]

-Chief environmental technician of the National Hunting and Wildlife Office Pierre Bendetti said:
+Chief environmental technician of the National Hunting and Wildlife Office Pierre Bendetti stated:

 AFP